romanchechyotkin/pg_doorman/documentation/docs/reference/settings.md

 ### server_tls

 Enable TLS for connections to the PostgreSQL server.
+When enabled, pg_doorman will attempt to establish TLS connections to the backend PostgreSQL servers.

 Default: `false`.

 ### verify_server_certificate

-Verify the PostgreSQL server's TLS certificate.
+Verify the PostgreSQL server's TLS certificate when connecting with TLS.
+This setting is only relevant when `server_tls` is enabled.

 Default: `false`.